padriba/Neural-Networks-Deep-Learning/README.md

-This a simple graphical implementation of a neural network shown in @StatQuest with Josh Starmer's YouTube channel, precisely the implementation of the orange, blue, and green curves represented in these two videos:
+This is a simple graphical implementation of a neural network shown in @StatQuest with Josh Starmer's YouTube channel, precisely the implementation of the orange, blue, and green curves represented in these two videos:

 1- [Backpropagation Details Pt.
 1: Optimizing 3 parameters simultaneously.](https://www.youtube.com/watch?v=iyn2zdALii8&list=PLblh5JKOoLUIxGDQs4LFFD--41Vzf-ME1&index=7)